-On average, everyone’s vacuum hose should be cleaned around once per month.
+On average, you should clean your vacuum hose around once per month.
 But it may be more or less than this depending on how often you vacuum.

 Signs Your Vacuum Hose Is Clogged

-Additionally, if you notice a bad smell coming from your vacuum hose, this is an indicator that food has become stuck and started to rot.
+Additionally, if you notice a bad smell coming from your vacuum hose, this indicates that food has become stuck and started to rot.